Ideevoog/Toolblox.Docs/src/pages/whitepaper.md

 TBX also acts as a governance token and is used for voting.
-Some of the topics might include: setting of token fees, enahancements to Toolblox Spec and prioritization of developments.
+Some of the topics might include: setting of token fees, enhancements to Toolblox Spec and prioritization of developments.

 ## Team